jaustinUF/Supervisor_worker_agent_project/supervisor_worker_script/README.md

 Test with appropriate 'content' in 'input_data'; use 'prnt_msg(response['messages'])' to see steps in 'messages.'

-Simple test scripts for each agent are in the agent_test directory
+Notes
-  - wikipedia_test.py: working
+- for simplicity the PDF query agent keeps the FAISS vector store in memory.
-  - tavily_test.py: working
+- pdf_query_agent_test.py is a simple example of saving vector store to disk to save reprocessing time.
-  - pdf_query_test.py: working
+- simple test scripts for each agent are in the agent_test directory: wikipedia_test.py, tavily_test.py, pdf_query_test.py.

-Development code in PyCharm project 'langchain_work':  supervisor_worker_dev directory
+- developed in PyCharm project 'langchain_work':  supervisor_worker_dev directory.
-Based on Quickstart example from https://github.com/langchain-ai/langgraph-supervisor-py
+- based on Quickstart example from https://github.com/langchain-ai/langgraph-supervisor-py